 Economic Impact of Oil and Gas in Texas

-The oil and gas industry paid over $15.7 billion in Texas state and local taxes and royalties in fiscal 2014 and a total $98.9 billion in Texas state and local taxes and royalties from 2007 through 2015.
+The oil and gas industry paid over $15.7 billion in Texas state and local taxes and royalties in fiscal 2014 and a total of $98.9 billion in Texas state and local taxes and royalties from 2007 through 2015.
 The taxes paid go toward funding Texas schools, textbooks, Medicaid and children’s health insurance programs, child protective services, roads and first responders such as a police and firefighters.
 The oil and gas industry includes exploration and production, pipelines, refining, petrochemicals, natural gas distribution, petroleum, refining, petrochemicals, natural gas distribution, petroleum products wholesaling, and oilfield equipment manufacturing.

 Oil and gas companies pay far more in state and local taxes and royalties on a per worker basis than does the average private sector company.
 In fiscal 2009, oil and gas companies paid an average of $27,000 per employee in state and local taxes and royalties.
 By comparison, other private sector companies averaged only $4,800 per job.
 This five-fold difference highlights the critical role of oil and gas plays to keep the Texas economy – and Texas government – viable and resilient.

 Oil and gas employers directly provide more than 400,000 high-quality, high-paying jobs in Texas.
 The average oil and gas worker earns about $120,000 a year, more than double the rest of the private sector workforce.